Islandora-Devops/islandora-playbook/forBeginners.md

-# CLAW Sandbox Creation for Beginners
+# Sandbox Creation for Beginners

-This document will explain, in the simplest step-by-step possible, how to take a computer from "unwanted box in the corner with no operating system" to working Islandora CLAW sandbox.
+This document will explain, in the simplest step-by-step possible, how to take a computer from "unwanted box in the corner with no operating system" to working Islandora sandbox.

 ## Terminology:
 Some terminology you may need to understand to follow this step-by-step document: